peteroupc/peteroupc.github.io/bernsupp.md

 3. If 1 is in the domain of _f_ and if _j_ is _n_, return _g_(1) = _&omega;_(1) = 0.
 4. Generate a uniform(0, 1) random variate, then return 1 if that variate is less than _&omega;_\[_j_\], or return 0 if that variate is greater than _g_\[_j_\].
 This step is carried out via the von Neumann method, as in Proposition 1.

-If the algorithm didn't return a value, then by now we know that the input coin's probability of heads is neither 0 or 1, since step 2 returned a value (either 0 or 1), which can only happen if the input coin didn't return all zeros or all ones.
+If the algorithm didn't return a value, then by now we know that the input coin's probability of heads is neither 0 nor 1, since step 2 returned a value (either 0 or 1), which can only happen if the input coin didn't return all zeros or all ones.

 Now let _r_(_&lambda;_) = (_f_(_&lambda;_) &minus; _&omega;_(_&lambda;_)) / (_g_(_&lambda;_) &minus; _&omega;_(_&lambda;_)).
 By the conditions in the lemma, _h_ will be positive everywhere in the interval (0, 1), wherever _f_ is defined.